-The Gardens on Spring Creek is committed to being a world class botanical garden for our community.
-We aim to serve the community in a welcoming, inclusive and accessible way.
-Our team is committed to evaluating and growing Gardens for All to respond to the changing demographics and needs of our community.
+The Gardens on Spring Creek is committed to being a world-class botanical garden.
+We aim to serve our visitors in a welcoming, inclusive and accessible way.
+Our team is committed to evaluating and growing to respond to changing demographics and community needs.

-In order to improve access for our community, we developed our Gardens for All program funded by our community and the City of Fort Collins.
+In order to improve access, we developed our Gardens for All program funded by our donors and the City of Fort Collins.
 This program also builds on community partnerships to directly reach individuals and families in need.

-The Gardens on Spring Creek is located just adjacent to a bus stop and the MAX line.
-The Gardens is also a direct stop off the Spring Creek Trail.
+Public Transportation: The Gardens on Spring Creek is located just adjacent to a bus stop and the MAX line.
+The Gardens is also a direct stop off of the Spring Creek Trail.

-The main entrance and exit doors to The Gardens are equipped with push button activation.
+Accessible Entrance: The main entrance and exit doors to The Gardens are equipped with push-button activation.

-The main interior loop in The Gardens is a concrete pathway and is about 0.55 mile.
+Interior Garden Pathways: The main interior loop in The Gardens is a concrete pathway and is about 0.55 mile.
 This pathway is wheelchair accessible.
 All other pathways are graded appropriately for strollers and power mobility equipment.

-Service dogs individually trained to do work or perform tasks for an individual with a disability are welcome at The Gardens.
+Service Animals: Animals individually trained to do work or perform tasks for an individual with a disability are welcome at The Gardens.

 Nursing Friendly: A private room is available for nursing.
 Please ask at the front desk for access.